Seymour-Lee/leetcode-solutions/usc/csci-551/projecta/src/README.stage2.txt

 a) Reused Code:
     I reused tun_alloc() from sample_tunnel.c and checksum() from icmp_checksum.c.
 Both are totally copied and no big midifications made except some output.
+My makefile is modified from a generic makefile.

 b) Complete:
     Totally compelete